 Call a Human a "Meatbag": At one point in Caves of Ice, the techpriest Logash (angry at being denied the chance to investigate a Necron tomb) bitterly refers to "Typical meatbag behavior".
 Given the massive Shout-Out quotient of the series, this is likely a callout to the Trope Codifier.
 Notably, throughout both the series and 40K in general, regular humans call techpriests "cogboys".

 A particularly interesting case occurs in regard to the alcoholic drink amasec, as there are two different "rabbits" in different parts of the galaxy.
 In the Cain series, it is fairly clearly whisky, explicitly mentioned as derived from grain.
 In the Calixis Sector, the word instead refers to a fruit-derived brandy.
+Although given that the galaxy is extremely large with literally tens of thousands of inhabited worlds, and how similar words can have wildly different meanings even on our own single world, some language drift is understandable.

 Call Back: In Cain's Last Stand, Cain suspects that in addition to the ongoing Chaos invasion of Perlia, there are necrons floating around.
 Sister Julien doesn't quite get why this is a very bad thing until he refers to the 3rd Edition necron fluff where they killed the entirety of Adepta Sororitas Sanctuary 101.